PISAresearch/wt_cli/README.md

 # wt_cli

-`wt_cli` is a command line interface to interact with the Eye of Satoshi watchtower server, written in Python3.
+`wt_cli` is a command line interface to interact with the Eye of Satoshi watchtower, written in Python3.

 ## Dependencies
 Refer to [DEPENDENCIES.md](DEPENDENCIES.md)